warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 ![[PXL_20240825_051425278.MP.jpg]]

 Now is a good time to explain the address system of Black Rock City.
 What you're looking at above is a map.
 In the dead center of the semicircle is the Man -- a useful visual landmark for navigating.
-North of the man is the Temple, which gets burned the day after the Man.
+North of the Man is the Temple, which gets burned the day after the Man.

 Addresses are a tuple of (1) an alphabetical street name, denoting how far from the Man you are and (2) an analog clock distance, denoting where along the dial you are.
 Infinite Love's address this year was 8:15 & F. That's where I'm headed.
 Maybe you can spot it on the map.

-A serendipitous solution to my bike problem materialized: I ran into several campmates: Vicky, Daniel, and Luona -- and Vicky had a dolly!
+I ran into my campmates Vicky, Daniel, and Luona at this point -- and Vicky had a dolly!
+Luggage transport problem solved (at least in one direction).

 A few side quests emerged:
 - Do a dust angel and ring the bell as part of virgin initiation.
 Daniel, who had burned before, said, "Playa dust gets everywhere.
 We all try to keep it out in the beginning.
 But it always gets in.
 Doing the dust angel stops you from worrying about being perfect.
 It's like jumping into a pool instead of wading in."